TheTastyHanuta/mc-server-plugin/README.md

 # mc-server-plugin
 All my different minecraft server plugins combined with essential commands and features.

+# Install
-Works on 1.17.1-1.18 with the newest release.
-If you need different versions contact me.
+Take the newest jar from releases and put it into your plugins folder.
+Should work with 1.17.1-1.18.
+If you need other versions let me know.